 After revamping my millionaire bars a couple weeks back, I decided to start looking through more of my old recipes.
-I originally shared this oatmeal lace cookies recipe back in 2013, and it was actually great as is!
+I originally shared this recipe for chewy oatmeal lace cookies back in 2013.

-The recipe didn’t need to be updated, but I did need to take some new photos and share this recipe in a proper recipe card.
+The recipe is absolutely delicious and didn’t need to be updated, but I did need to take some new photos and share the recipe in a proper recipe card.

-I also didn’t mind having an excuse to whip up a batches of these.
-They’re a super unique cookie, and are in a league of their own.
-I’ve never had another cookie like this.
+I also didn’t mind having an excuse to whip up a batch of these.
+They’re a super unique cookie and are in a league of their own.
+I’ve never had another cookie like this!

 Why These Oatmeal Lace Cookies Are So Incredible

 What makes these cookies so incredible?
 It’s hard to put into words, but I’ll do my best.

 I think so much of it comes down to the texture.
 The brown sugar and butter perfectly coat each grain of oat and allow it to bake into a beautiful web of caramelized oat goodness.

 It’s one of the only cookie recipes I know of that has liquid cookie dough.
 With that in mind, maybe we should call it a cookie batter?

 The viscosity of the batter allows the cookies to spread a ton as they bake.
 This allows the edges of the cookies to develop a crispy, golden-brown crust that gives it an amazing texture and flavor.

 As you bite into it, you get the crunch from the edges of the cookie, combined with the soft, chewy center.